Our lawyers are handling AFFF firefighting foam lawsuits around the country.

 March 7, 2023: Former Marine Files AFFF Lawsuit

 A new AFFF firefighter lawsuit was filed this month.
-The plaintiff in Kent v.
-3M is a 62-year-old Deer Park, Texas, man.
-He was exposed to fluorochemical products during his service as a firefighter in the United States Marine Corps.
+In Kent v.
+3M, the plaintiff is a 62-year-old Deer Park, Texas, man.
+He was exposed to fluorochemical products while serving as a firefighter in the United States Marine Corps.
 This exposure led to his diagnosis of prostate cancer and subsequent prostatectomy.
 His firefighting foam lawsuit alleges he suffered personal injuries, pain, suffering, and emotional distress as the result of his exposure to fluorochemical products.

 Plaintiff attorneys filed this complaint in accordance with Case Management Order No. 3, issued by Judge Richard M. Gergel.
 Judge Gergel is the AFFF class action lawsuit judge in South Carolina, which houses all federal AFFF suits.
 Under this order, the plaintiff designated the U.S. District Court for the Southern District of Texas as the “home venue” for the case.
 His AFFF lawsuit asks that the case be transferred to the Southern District of Texas because the events or omissions leading to the claim occurred in Texas.